 When evaluating expressions, the typical order of calculation will be in the order the expressions appear in the Questionnaire.
 Those at the root are evaluated first, then items are evaluated in order, evaluating on a depth-first basis.
 Children of the first item in a group are evaluated before the second item in the group.

 However, in some cases, updates to later elements may trigger an update to earlier elements, which then cascade through again.
-Systems should allow for this and allow for iterative updating of expressions until values reach a stable state - or until an unstable looping condition is detected.
+Systems ought to allow for this and allow for iterative updating of expressions until values reach a stable state - or until an unstable looping condition is detected.

 The FHIRPath language defines a set of contexts that get passed into expressions and also allows the definition of additional contexts and functions.
 SDC provides the following supplemental guidance for evaluating FHIRPath, and CQL and FHIR Queries in the context of a Questionnaire: